 In fourth grade, students are taught to deeply think about and make connections in what they read and learn, write with clarity, and are encouraged to be more independent in their learning.
-Through the use of multiple resources such as virtual manipulatives, hands-on activities, learning stations, and interactive websites, our fourth grade students are developing 21st century skills of effective communication and critical thinking.
-Learning requires that the learner engage in problem solving to actively build mental models.
-Students obtain knowledge not only by receiving information, but also by interpreting the information and relating it to their prior knowledge.
+Through the use of multiple resources such as virtual manipulatives, hands-on activities, learning stations, and interactive websites, our fourth-grade students are developing 21st-century skills of effective communication and critical thinking.
+Learning requires that the learner engages in problem-solving to actively build mental models.
+Students obtain knowledge not only by receiving information but also by interpreting the information and relating it to their prior knowledge.
 It is important to assess the learner’s ability to organize, structure, and use information in context to solve complex problems through standardized and authentic assessments.

 Character education in fourth grade is integrated into everyday classroom interactions as we work together to build a community that values and respects each of its members.
-Reaching beyond the classroom, students will participate in community service projects as well as The Leader in Me.
-The Leader in Me is an integrated approach to leadership development that focuses on our children becoming leaders of their own lives, helping them identify their own unique talents and abilities, and encourages them to make a positive difference in the world.
+Reaching beyond the classroom, students will participate in community service projects including stocking The Little Free Pantry and providing blankets for foster children and veterans.

-The Math program encourages critical thinking by engaging students in active participation through deep questioning and real world application of mathematics.
-Through the use of manipulatives, visual models, hands-on experiences, and problem solving opportunities, fourth grade students build on third grade math skills.
+The Math program encourages critical thinking by engaging students in active participation through deep questioning and real-world application of mathematics.
+Through the use of manipulatives, visual models, hands-on experiences, and problem-solving opportunities, fourth-grade students build on third-grade math skills.
 Working with numbers into the billions, students broaden their understanding of number theory, place value, rounding, and estimation.
-Students evaluate expressions, apply order of operations, and solve for variables.
-Computational skills are furthered through instruction and practice in adding, subtracting, multiplying and dividing whole numbers, decimals, and fractions.
-Conceptual understanding and automatic recall are both emphasized as students solve multi digit multiplication and division problems.
-Through geometry and measurement, students identify and measure properties of figures, determine perimeter, area, capacity, surface, and volume, and explore coordinate grid systems.
-Integrating data analysis and probability, students will use real life data to create and interpret graphs, make predictions, and solve problems.
+Students evaluate expressions, apply the order of operations, and solve for variables.
+Computational skills are furthered through instruction and practice in adding, subtracting, multiplying, and dividing whole numbers, decimals, and fractions.
+Conceptual understanding and automatic recall are both emphasized as students solve multi-digit multiplication and division problems.
+Through geometry and measurement, students identify and measure properties of figures, determine the perimeter, area, capacity, surface, and volume, and explore coordinate grid systems.
+Integrating data analysis and probability, students will use real-life data to create and interpret graphs, make predictions, and solve problems.

 In Social Studies, students explore natural resources prevalent in the United States.
-Students will identify characteristics and locations of cities, capitals, states and regions and how they have changed over time.
-Finally, students will focus on the United States government, the Constitution, and their role as a “responsible citizen” in a democracy.
+Students will identify the characteristics and locations of cities, capitals, states, and regions and how they have changed over time.
+Finally, students will focus on the United States government, the Constitution, and their role as “responsible citizens” in a democracy.
 Social Studies themes will be enhanced through relevant field trips, including a day at the State Capitol and the Louisiana State Museum in Baton Rouge.